-I was born and raised in England and now I live in the UK and Japan.
-Over the last five years I developed my latent passion for art and photography into a whole hearted commitment to being a photographic artist.
+I was born and raised in England and now live in the UK and Japan.
+Over the last five years I developed my latent passion for art and photography into a wholehearted commitment to being a photographic artist.

 Marriage and Career

 On completion of my doctorate in the sciences I started a career in industrial R&D and married the love of my life.
-As my wife and I built our home together and raised our daughter we bought art to decorate our home and I continued to photograph family events and holidays.
+As my wife and i built our home together and raised out daughter we bought art to decorate our home and I continued to photograph family events and holidays.

-My career evolved into one in academia and through a combination of circumstances led to the opportunity to live a life with much more freedom of choice.
-That is to retire early, pursue latent passions, and live in both the UK and in my wife’s home country Japan.
+My career evolved into one in academia and through a combination of circumstances led to the opportunity to live life with much more freedom of choice.
+That is to retire early, pursue latent passions, and live both in the UK and in my wife's home country Japan.

 Becoming an Artist

-I soon realised that I was particularly drawn to landscapes and wildlife through attending professional photographer led workshops in Japan, Iceland and latterly the American South West.
+I soon realised that I was particularly drawn to landscapes and wildlife through attending professional photographer led workshops in the UK, Japan, Iceland and latterly in the American South West.
 An important supplement to fine art photography workshops has been and continues to be reading widely and online education.
-Taking a variety of online courses in art history and art appreciation, photo artistry, composition, vision and personal style development, advanced image processing and printing have helped advance my capabilities.
+Taking a variety of online courses in art history and art appreciation, photo-artistry, composition, vision and personal style development, advanced image processing and printing have helped advance my capabilities.
 And I continue to visit art exhibitions with a more educated eye.